So you've learned hiragana. Good for you. Ready to do the same thing all over again so you can learn katakana?

 ||ヘ → ベ

 ||ソ → ゾ

 But, there are some katakana out there that you can dakuten that aren't the standard fare.

-Actually, the Japanese can't pronounce the "V" sound very well, so it comes out as a "BU" sound.
+Actually, many Japanese speakers aren't used to pronouncing the "V" sound, so it often comes out as a "BU" sound.
 That's as close as they can get.
 But, when you combine that with some small katakana (next section), we can make a sound that almost, but not quite, sounds like a "V".